 The Bill reforms the current legislation that establishes the investigative powers of the Chief Investigator Transport Safety by consolidating those powers into the Transport (Safety Schemes Compliance and Enforcement) Act 2014 and repealing Part V of the Transport (Compliance and Miscellaneous) Act 1983.
 The Chief Investigator conducts an important public function of 'no-blame' investigations of transport incidents.
 The results and outcomes of investigations are an important input into public policy development relating to the safety of transport services and infrastructure.
 Accordingly, it is vital the Chief Investigator has clear and appropriate powers to conduct these investigations.
-The consolidation of the powers will improve clarity for the public and also deliver fixes to known deficiencies in the investigative powers of the Chief Investigator.
-Additionally, the Bill amends the Transport Integration Act 2010 to provide that the Freedom of Information Act 1982 does not apply to documents obtained by CITS in the course of investigations.
-Such a restriction is appropriate having regard to the nature of the investigations that the Chief Investigator conducts and the types of confidential information that the Chief Investigator is able to obtain using their powers.
+The consolidation of the powers will improve clarity for the public and also deliver fixes to known deficiencies in the investigative powers of the Chief Investigators.
+Additionally, the Bill amends the Transport Integration Act 2010 to provide that the Freedom of Information Act 1982 does not apply to documents obtained by CITS in the course of investigator conducts and the types of confidential information that the Chief Investigator is able to obtain using their powers.